nuspss18-beep/pitstop-pal-quiz/README.md

 3. Read each question and choose one answer.
 4. Continue until all 14 questions are completed.
 5. View your matched PitStop Pal.
-6. Optionally:
-   - retry the quiz
-   - go back to the home page
-   - view all PitStop Pals

 ---